suyogpkrl/Sudoku/README.md

 ## Acknowledgments

 - Sound effects from [Freesound](https://freesound.org/)
-- Background music: "Glass Beans" by Mahal EP
+- Background music: Add a music as sound_1 in /AudioResources/Music/
 - Inspiration from retro computing aesthetics

 ---